ray-project/ray/doc/source/data/loading-data.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 To read a compressed file, specify ``compression`` in ``arrow_open_stream_args``.
-You can use any `Codec supported by Arrow <https://arrow.apache.org/docs/python/generated/pyarrow.CompressedInputStream.html>`__.
+You can use any `codec supported by Arrow <https://arrow.apache.org/docs/python/generated/pyarrow.CompressedInputStream.html>`__.

 .. testcode::